simbo/gh-pages-example/README.md

 ##### GitHub Personal Access Token

-Go to GitHub and get a [personal access token](https://github.com/settings/tokens), so Travis will be enabled to push changes back to GitHub.
+Go to GitHub and get a [personal access token](https://github.com/settings/tokens), so Travis will be authorized to push changes back to GitHub.
 Give it a useful description like `my-project travis deploy` and select `public_repo` as access scope.